-2. Student Profile 5 4 3 2 1 Rate the completion of the Student Profile including these nine (9) elements.
+2. Student Profile

+5 4 3 2 1 Rate the completion and provide an over ofile including these nine (9) elements .
+Rate each item Age/grade level (s) of students. ent per age/grade, rs of the school's o censed staff, teacher-stu ident ratio for the Rationale for tar the resources o t population.
+Demographics and mate ch of students with

+Student attendance area and traditional school district within which proposed school is to open.

+Type of school intended: General Population or At-risk

+Local market research data presented to justify a market for the school concept.

+- The proposed role of parents What will be done to attract parents and keep their support? - Special needs students, services and supports Provided outline of services for students with disabilities, EL, and Gifted/Talented. - Student transportation Approach to the transportation of students for entire attendance area.

+3. Educational Program

+Rate the components of the educational program.
 Rate each item and provide an overall rating above.
-Age/grade level(s) of students.
-Student enrollment per age/grade, number of licensed staff, teacher-student ratio for the first five (5) years of the school's operation.
-Rationale for targeting this student population.
-Demographics and match of students with the resources of the team.
-Student attenda open. ance area and tra ditional school di strict within which pro pposed school is to Type of school intended: Genera al Population or A t-risk Local market re search data pres sented to justify a market for the school I concept.
-The proposed r ole of parents - \ What will be done to attract parents an d keep their support? students, services , EL, and Gifted/ Provided outline of s ervices for students Student transpo area. ortation - Approa ch to the transpo rtation of students for entire attendance Со mments:

-3. Educational Pro ogram 5 4 3 2 1 te the componen ts of the education onal program.
-Ra ite each item and pro vide an overall rating Mission and vision statement - Meaningful, measureable, clear and balanced Exit goals - Clear, measureable, aligned with mission statement.
-Curriculum - Curriculum identified along with the research supporting this decision for the student population projected.

-Instructional Design - Identified delivery model to be used and research to support it.
+- Mission and vision statement Meaningful, measureable, clear and balanced.
+Exit goals Clear, measureable, aligned with mission statement. - Curriculum Curriculum identified along with the research supporting this decision for the student population projected. - Instructional Design Identified delivery model to be used and research to support it.